juliangut/slim-routing/README.md

 ##### Middleware (Class and Method level)

 Defines middleware to apply.
-Several can be added
+Multiple Attributes can be added

 ```php
 use Jgut\Slim\Routing\Mapping\Attribute\Group;